madetech/handbook/guides/hiring/rationale.md

 ## Fair

-Made is an equal opportunity employer that is committed to inclusion and diversity.
+Made Tech is an equal opportunity employer that is committed to inclusion and diversity.
 There is a simple reason to this, we know that having people of all different walks of life provide us with new view points and better our ability to achieve our mission.

 ## Repeatable